 Common issues and what to do

 Here is a look at some of the common issues so think about repairs before you plan for water heater installers to come in with a replacement.
-Sometimes a good plumber can extend how long does a water heater last if you need them to.
+Sometimes a good water heater plumber can extend your water heater’s lifespan if you need them to.

 1. The water is not as hot as it used to be – with an electric water heater.
 Water heaters can experience temperature fluctuations.
-For electric water heaters, you should make sure there is still power going to the heater and to reset the water heater’s thermostat.
+For electric water heaters, you should make sure there is still power going to the heater and reset the water heater’s thermostat.
 Then flush the tank to get rid of the sediment.
 Replace the thermostat and heating element if needed and insulate the hot water pipes.
 You could also just try turning the thermostat up.
-How long does an electric water heater lasts depends on the right maintenance and care.
+The life of your electric water heater can depend on the right maintenance and care.

 2. The water is not as hot as it used to be – with a gas water heater.
 Check the gas is connected still and that the pilot light is on.
 Also, flush the water heater to get rid of sediment and insulate the pipes.
-Call in a professional licensed to work with gas and talk to them about how long does a gas water heater last, and have them clean the burner if needed, replace certain parts and do a proper check.
+Call in a professional licensed to work with gas and talk to them about your issues, also have them clean the burner if needed, replace certain parts, and do a proper check.

 3. Sizzling and hissing noises – your plumber should drain the tank until the water is clear and they can remove the elements and clean and de-scale them.

-4. Leaking from the pressure relief valve – a replacement valve could be used and the water heater may continue working for some time as how long does a hot water heater last can be extended with careful repairs.
+4. Leaking from the pressure relief valve – a replacement valve could be used and the water heater may continue working for some time as it can be extended with careful repairs.

 5. Leaks around the water supply piping – They will tighten fittings to see if that fixes it, if not, some fittings may need replacing.